 Find out more about how Climate Change affects our region’s natural hazards.

 El Niño and La Niña are natural weather events - extremes of the ‘El Niño Southern Oscillation’ (ENSO) phenomenon.
 ENSO is the movement of air masses and ocean circulations, which cause small scale climate change lasting a maximum of two years.

 During an El Niño period, trade winds weaken and nutrient rich currents off South America reduce.
 Fisheries become less productive.
 For New Zealand, El Niño means stronger and more frequent westerly winds in the summer.
 This may cause drought on the east coast and more rain in the west.
 In winter the winds will be more from the south, lowering temperatures.

-During La Niña trade winds strengthen and blow westward across the Pacific Ocean.
-There's warm water in the Western Pacific around Indonesia.
+During La Niña trade winds strengthen and blow westward across the Pacific Ocean, resulting in warm water in the Western Pacific around Indonesia.
 Meanwhile the cool nutrient rich currents rise up in the Eastern Pacific.
 For New Zealand this means more north-easterly winds, rain to the north-east of the North Island and lower rainfall in the south and south-west of the country.
 Central Otago and South Canterbury areas can get droughts in either situation.

-Find out more about El Niño and La Niña in the National Institute of Water and Atmospheric Research’s education pages.
+Find out more about El Niño and La Niña (external link) in the National Institute of Water and Atmospheric Research’s education pages.